CitizenshipEstablishment of Companies by Foreigners in Turkey

 https://esraaslanlaw.com/wp-content/uploads/2023/01/bina-1280x960.webp

-Which Companies Can Foreigners Establish in Turkey?
+Which Types of Companies Can Foreigners Establish in Turkey?

 Conditions for Foreigners to Buy Houses and Land in Turkey